Perfect Moments: The Stories That Really Mattered…

 Why it’s Perfect:

 Like many people, I didn’t like the Star Wars sequels.
-While I’m still a fan of the series, I can’t see myself watching episodes seven, eight, and nine in the years to come, save to review them as part of a series-wide, ‘what we can learn from’ marathon.
 Yet, despite their many, many problems, they do have their fair share of great moments, and possibly the best one of all takes place in Episode 9, ‘The Rise of Skywalker’

 In the scene, the Resistance, having launched a desperate attack against the Final Order, are on the verge of defeat.
 Their ships are being blown up, they’re outnumbered by almost 1,000 to 1, and are on their last legs… and then Lando Calrissian arrives with the biggest fleet in Star Wars history, and the fight finally turns against the Final Order.